 King County is launched a new program to help small businesses in unincorporated King County that have been hurt by COVID-19.
-To learn more about this program, visit www.kingcounty.gov/localbusinesshelp.
+To learn more about this program, visit www.kingcounty.gov/localbusinesshelp or call 206-477-3800.
+The application period for the second round of King County's Small Business Assistance Grant Program has ended.